Off-site construction

-Offsite construction refers to the manufacturing, planning, design, fabrication, and assembly of building elements at a location other than their final installed location to support the rapid speed of, and efficient construction of a permanent structure.
+Offsite construction refers to the planning, design, manufacture and assembly of building elements at a location other than their final installed location to support the rapid speed of, and efficient construction of a permanent structure.
 Such building elements may be prefabricated offsite in a different location and transported to the site or prefabricated on the construction site and then transported to their final location.
 Offsite construction is characterized by an integrated planning and supply chain optimization strategy.
-Offsite manufacturing (OSM), offsite production (OSP) and offsite fabrication (OSF) are used when referring primarily to the factory work proper.
+Offsite manufacturing (OSM), offsite production (OSP) and offsite fabrication (OSF) are terms used when referring primarily to the factory work proper.

 Building configurations

 Off-site construction (like on-site construction) can be used for a variety of purposes including residential, educational, health care and commercial applications.
 Buildings can range from a few modular units to several hundred.
 They can be arranged in architectural configurations and can be many stories in height.

+Advantages of off-site construction

+Boston Consulting Group writers Romain de Laubier et al. identify six advantages of offsite construction: